AjayPi/ajaypi.github.io/docs/Retail-Meta-API-user-guide.md

 <img src="https://github.com/AjayPi/ajaypi.github.io/raw/main/docs/images/metaretail-othuse3.png">

 ## Further Assistance
-If you encounter any issues or need to escalate concerns regarding the Meta Retail API, you can submit a ticket through Zendesk, just as you would for other Reward Gateway products.
+If you encounter any issues or need to escalate concerns regarding the Meta Retail API, you can submit a ticket through Zendesk, just as you would for other Company products.

 ## Glossary of Terms